Minatych/kaggle-ml-tsu/readme.md

-## Git репозиторий для конкурса на kaggle от TSU ML Group
+# A repo for contest on kaggle from TSU ML Group

-# Requarenments
+## Requarenments

 * python 3.6
 * python-dev